 Individuals who have graduated from the HDRS Program.

-Jennifer Boylan, PhD is an Assistant Professor in the Health and Behavioral Sciences Department at the University of Colorado, Denver.
+Jennifer Morozink Boylan, PhD is an Assistant Professor in the Health and Behavioral Sciences Department at the University of Colorado, Denver.
 Her research focuses on the biopsychosocial approach to understanding socioeconomic inequalities in health, with a focus on cardiovascular disease risk in midlife.

-Sheryl Coley, DrPH is an Assistant Scientist in the Wisconsin Alzheimer’s Institute (WAI) in the School of Medicine and Public Health at UW-Madison.
+Sheryl Coley, DrPH is an Assistant Research Scientist in the Wisconsin Alzheimer’s Institute in the School of Medicine and Public Health at UW-Madison.
 Dr. Coley is providing evaluation support to health equity, clinical, and public health service missions for the WAI Milwaukee program.

 Dana Garbarski, PhD is an Assistant Professor in Sociology at Loyola University.
 Dr. Garbarski’s research involves the social causes and consequences of health outcomes and health disparities.